Cheerpipe/wyoming_google_stt/README.md

 | :--- | :--- | :--- |
 | **CREDENTIALS_FILE** | **REQUIRED.** Path to the credentials JSON file inside the container. | `/data/credentials.json` |
 | **DEBUG_LOGGING** | Set to `TRUE` to enable debug-level logging output. | `FALSE` |

+---

+## Credits and Acknowledgments

+A special thank you to **sdetweil** for creating and sharing the repository: [https://github.com/sdetweil/wyoming-google](https://github.com/sdetweil/wyoming-google).
+Your work provided the foundation and necessary inspiration for building this Wyoming STT component.